zerynth/docs/docs/reference/boards/adafruit_feather_m0wifi/docs/index.md

 <p style="text-align:center;"><img src="https://github.com/zerynth/docs/blob/test/docs/reference/boards/adafruit_feather_m0wifi/docs/img/Adafruit_Feather_M0WiFi.jpg?raw=true"></p>

 !!! warning
-	the Adafruit Feather M0 Wi-Fi runs at 3.3V.
+	The Adafruit Feather M0 Wi-Fi runs at 3.3V.
 The maximum voltage that the I/O pins can tolerate is 3.3V.
 Applying voltages higher than 3.3V to any I/O pin could damage the device.

 !!! note
 	All the reported information are extracted from the official [Adafruit Feather M0 Wi-Fi page](https://www.adafruit.com/product/3010), visit this page for more details and updates.